Moussa-M/rafeeq/README.md

 # Rafeeq Simple Dashboard
 ## Technolgies used
 - Node
+- expressjs
 - MangoDB
 - Mango Atlas
 - Okta Auth
 - Bootstrap
 - Angular 11

-### to run
+### to run locally
-1. Clone the repo
+1. clone the repo

-For the server side
 2. cd gorafeeq-server
 3. npm install
 4. node src/index.js

-For the client
-5. cd gorafeeq-client
+5. open new terminal and cd gorafeeq-client
 6. npm install
-7. npm run start
+7. npm run start:local

 then open the browser on http://localhost:4200
-You will be prompt to login => use the following cred username notmybusinessemail@gmail.com password Gorafeeq2021
+You will be prompt to login => use the following cred *username* easy@gmail.com
+*password* Gorafeeq2021